drax2gma/nodelocker/README.md

 ❯ echo "my beautiful password" | sha256sum | cut -d" " -f1
 ```

-The command will return something like this:
+The bash command will return something like this:

 ```bash
 5c8ccefbcb9f9a0ef8a8d40225fa2aceff4d6601dfc43bbb55fb01ee33b9cf8a